softwaremill/jekyll-softwaremill/_posts/company/2015-05-26-comparing-akka-stream-scalaz-stream.md

 (Side-note: `Task` is Scalaz's better variant of Scala's `Future`.
 Why better?
 Let's just say you don't need to have an `ExecutionContext` to make a simple `.map(_ + 1)`.)

 Note that there's no explicit notion of "input"; where elements come from in the first place is described by the type of effects (`T`).
-There's a couple of type aliases which define the different stream components:
+There's a couple of type aliases which define different kinds of stream components:

 * `Process0[T]` is a `Process[Nothing, T]`, a **pure** stream of values, evaluating such a stream shouldn't have any side effects
 * `Process1[I, O]`, which is a **pure** transformation component, transforming values of type `I` into values of type `O`.
 It is also a `Process` by using a specially defined `F`.
 Understanding how this works is a bit tricky, and covered in detail in the [Functional Programming in Scala](http://www.manning.com/bjarnason/) book